The Bankrate promise

 The Venture card is best known for earning an unlimited 2X miles on all purchases as well as a 75,000-mile sign-up bonus when you spend $4,000 on purchases within the first three months.
 The card also earns 5X miles on hotels and rental cars booked through Capital One Travel.

-You don’t see flat-rate reward cards very often in the travel world, and the main benefit on top of the simple rewards scheme is that the Capital One miles you earn are remarkably adaptable.
-Venture card miles don’t have blackout dates or expire for the life of your account, plus you can redeem them for 1 cent per point to cover eligible travel purchases from any merchant you’ve already made in the past 90 days.
+You don’t see flat-rate rewards credit cards very often in the travel world.
+On top of the simple rewards scheme, the main benefit of this card is that the Capital One miles you earn are remarkably adaptable.
+Venture card miles don’t have blackout dates, and they won’t expire for the life of your account.
+Plus, you can redeem them for 1 cent per point to cover eligible travel purchases from any merchant you’ve already made in the past 90 days.

-Although the non-travel redemption choices (like cash back) probably won’t get the most mileage out of your rewards, the sheer number of miles you can earn makes offsetting the $95 annual fee an afterthought.
+Although the non-travel redemption choices (like cash back) probably won’t get the most mileage out of your rewards, the sheer number of miles you can earn makes it easy to more than offset the $95 annual fee.